taurob/taurobtrackerapi/README.md

  * watchdog_feed (std_msgs/Bool) - Used for the emergency stop.
 If the node doesn't receive a watchdog message within a defined interval, it will stop any movement.
 Do not use for other purposes, and do not publish custom messages on this topic.

+### taurob_arm_ros_control

-### taurob_arm_ros_control - Communicates with the individual arm joints, and integrates with ROS control.
+Communicates with the individual arm joints, and integrates with ROS control.
 Note that you can only use either taurob_arm_node OR taurob_arm_ros_control.
 Configure which one you want to use in the bringup launchfile.

+### taurob_base_node

-### taurob_base_node - Handles communication with the robot's base platform.
+Handles communication with the robot's base platform.

-Publishes:
+*Publishes:*
  * odom (nav_msgs/Odometry) - Odometry of the robot's tracks

  * imu_magnetometer (geometry_msgs/Vector3Stamped) - Raw value of the robot's built-in magnetometer.
 Currently not for public use.